 Knee braces provide the most heavy-duty support for the knee joint.
 If you have weak or unstable knees, a brace is a good choice.

-Knee braces provide support and stabilization for injured knees, relieving pain and preventing further damage. ( See Product)
+Knee braces provide support and stabilization for injured knees, relieving pain and preventing further damage. ( See Product on Amazon)

 There are various types of knee braces available, from prophylactic braces with bars and hinges, to unloader braces, which “unload” stress or pressure from the knee joint.
 Look for a brace with an open-patella design to reduce stress on the kneecap and increase mobility.